-- How do economists use R to analyze environmental data? - How do economists conduct environmental economics research? - How can econometrics be used to inform environmental policy?
+- How do economists use R to analyze environmental data? - How do economists conduct environmental economics research? - How can environmental economists use econometrics to answer research questions?

 2 Learning Goals and Objectives

 By the end of this course, students will be able to